K1297/CropLink/README.md

 * Verified farmers can claim monthly treasury benefits.
 * Farmers can list their produce for sale on the CropLink DApp.
 * Buyers can browse and purchase available produce listings.
-* Users can check and receive updates on current weather conditions.
+* Users can sell their produce in case of heavy rain and receive on current weather conditions.
-* Users can get updates on demand and supply of produce.

 # Smart Contract Documentation